wyvern8/akamai-nginx/README.md

 src/criteria
 src/behaviors
 ```
-each new feature should extend the corresponding base class and register itself using the name in the papi json response.
+Each new feature should extend the corresponding base class and register itself using the name in the papi json response.
 eg. for the 'origin' behavior at a basic level:

 ```typescript